-YouthBuild PCS is applying for an increase to our enrollment ceiling-to increase it from 115 students to 170 students, growing incrementally from 115 to 150 next year, and then to 170 in the succeeding years.
+YouthBuild PCS is applying for an increase to our enrollment ceiling-to increase it from 115 students to 122 students.

 We are applying for this amendment for several reasons.

 First and foremost, we have developed a successful educational model for so called "opportunity" or "disconnected youth," students ages 16-24 who have dropped out or aged out of school, and we want to share that model with more students.